Captrain España

-Captrain España is a subsidiary of SNCF, created in 2002 to provide comprehensive logistics services, rail freight and passenger.
+Captrain España is a subsidiary of SNCF, created in 2002 to provide comprehensive logistics services, rail freight, and passenger services.
 It was founded as COMSA Rail Transport and rebranded as Captrain España in 2018.

 History

 COMSA Rail Transport was founded in 2002 by COMSA to provide rail services, including freight, passenger and construction trains, locomotive hire for rail construction and other related services including sidings and terminals.

 In September 2005 COMSA became the first private rail company to obtain a license to operate on the Spanish railway network, in 2007 a safety certificate for operations was obtained and the company began operating freight trains in 2007.
 The company became part of the COMSA EMTE group on the merger in July 2009 of Grupo COMSA and Emte SA.

 In 2009 the company operated over 1000 freight trains, including 375 automotive part trains for SEAT in Martorell, and coal trains from sea ports to a power plant in Ponferrada, as well as supply locomotives for the construction of the Madrid–Levante high-speed rail line.

 In 2013 SNCF Logistics purchased a 25% share in COMSA Rail Transport.
 In July 2018, SNCF Logistics purchased the remaining 75% with the business to be rebranded Captrain España.